 - You can export Color Variables as Color Tokens or copy their individual values from the web app inspector.

-We’ve also added support for Color Variables in web app Inspector, making them great for handoff.
+Color Variables are also available in the web app Inspector, making them great for handoff.

 Creating a Color Variable

-You can create a new Color Variable from the Inspector, from the Components View or from the Find and Replace menu.
+You can create a new Color Variable from the Inspector, from the Components View or from Edit > Find and Replace Color menu.

 Creating a Color Variable from the Inspector